All Episodes

 Thank you, sir, very much.

-I offer the following comment uh in support of your contention that uh these eco, you know, environmental wackos really don't care about the environment.
+You know, just keeping in mind that the best callers are the ones who make the host look good, I offer the following comment in support of your contention that these eco, you know, environed wackos really don't care about the environment.

 If they really did rush, what they would do is something that would take effect immediately.